 What is the formula for contribution margin?

-The formula for calculating your contribution margin is: Contribution margin = Sales price of product - variable costs of product.
+The formula for calculating the contribution margin is: Contribution margin = Sales price of product - variable costs of product.

 What happens after break even point?